DirkSonguer/keyboard-TA-SE-1040/README.md

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/original-layout/triumph-adler-se-1040.png "TA SE 1040 Original Layout")

 If we assume that we want to keep the original top case as-is, then we can normalize the modifiers into a regular 60% keyboard, and add an additional column of keys to the left.
-This however leaves a weird 0.5u gap to the left on the bottom row.
-Alternatively te PCB could support a 2.5u left shift that sticks out a bit.
+This however leaves a weird 0.5u gap to the left on the bottom alpha row.
+Alternatively the PCB could support a 2.5u left shift that sticks out a bit.

+The bottom modifier row is 12u in total (8u spacebar plus four 1u keys).
+Assuming a standard 6.25u spacebar, that leaves 5.75u.
+For example three 1.25u and one 2u.
+A 7u spacebar doesn't maske this mess any easier.
+I have played around with some options below, but haven't found a setup that I am happy with.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/new-layout/keyboard-layout.png "TA SE 1040 New Layout")